anjackson/anjackson.github.io/_drafts/vellum.md

 title: Vellum
 category: Digital Preservation
 tags: ["Keeping Codes"]
-status: stub
 layout: post
 author: anj
 shown: true
 ---

 Following Vint Cerf's talk at AAAS, the "Digital Dark Age" is in the news again (see [DSHR's blog](http://blog.dshr.org/2015/02/vint-cerfs-talk-at-aaas.html) for a good summary, or one of the [~200 other news articles about it!](https://www.google.co.uk/search?q=%22digital+vellum%22&tbm=nws)).
-The coverage spun me into a Twitter rant ([documented here](http://ws-dl.blogspot.co.uk/2015/02/2015-02-17-reactions-to-vint-cerfs.html)), but ranting only gets me so far, so I want to dig a bit deeper into the issues here...
+The coverage spun me into a Twitter rant ([documented here](http://ws-dl.blogspot.co.uk/2015/02/2015-02-17-reactions-to-vint-cerfs.html)), but after reflecting on my reaction, I feel it's worth exploring the issues in a bit more detail...

 <!--break-->